-The Nebraska Division board of Midwest Dairy elected its 2020- 2021 officers during a division meeting that was held in June.
+The Nebraska Division board of Midwest Dairy elected its 2021-2022 officers during the annual division meeting that was held on April 7.
 The following dairy farmers were elected: Mary Temme, Wayne, was elected chairwoman; Joyce Racicky, Mason City, was elected vice chairwoman and Jodi Cast, Beaver Crossing, was elected secretary/treasurer.
-Mike Henn, Norfolk, was seated as a new member of the Nebraska Division board.

-Temme was also newly elected to represent Nebraska on the Midwest Dairy Corporate board.
-Lowell Mueller, Hooper, was chosen to continue representing Nebraska on the Midwest Dairy Corporate board.
+Temme and Lowell Mueller, Hooper, were chosen to continue representing Nebraska on the Midwest Dairy Corporate board.
+Mueller went on to be re-elected secretary of the Midwest Dairy Corporate board.